ralf-tischer/portfolio-react/README.md

 ## Technical Background

-Static website using React.js to render the pages.
+Static website using React.js to render my portfolio.
+The portfolio is organized in projects.
+By default, all projects are shown in overview mode.
+From there a dedicated detail page of each project can be called.

+Projects have tags as attributes.
+In the overview, projects can be filtered by tags by clicking on a tag.

 ### Endpoints